Newsletter

 WORLD BICYCLE RELIEF

 World Bicycle Relief is committed to helping people overcome the challenge of distance.
-Its hybrid model is based around the donation of bicycles to those who can’t afford them.
+Its hybrid model is based around providing bicycles to those who can’t afford them.
 This donation system is paired with social enterprise sales that create new economic opportunities and sustainable cycling ecosystems.
-In the last 15 years World Bicycle Relief has distributed more than 500,000 bicycles, empowering over two million women, men, and children.
-We’re funding its operations in Zambia, where it’s driving a profound transformation in rural transport that will increase access to vital services.
+In the last 18 years World Bicycle Relief has distributed more than 700,000 bicycles in 21 countries in Africa, Asia and Latin America, empowering over two million women, men, and children.
+In Zambia, where we fund World Bicycle Relief’s operations, they’ve provided more than 300,000 bicycles to date.
+They are used by 1.6 million people, driving a profound transformation in rural transport that has increased household incomes and access to vital services (data up until 2024).

 CHALLENGE